KrisKasprzak/Thermistor/README.md

 Create the object based on how you want to compute the tempeature

-if you have the B-value, center temp and center resistance
 <ul>
+	<li>If you have the B-value, center temp and center resistance</li>
-	<li>Thermistor(double B, double CenterTempC, double CenterResistance);</li>
+	Thermistor(double B, double CenterTempC, double CenterResistance);

-  if you have 3 thermal constances as reported by the data sheet
+  	<li>if you have 3 thermal constances as reported by the data sheet</li>
 	Thermistor(double R1, double ConstA1, double ConstB1, double ConstC1);

-  if you have 4 thermal constances as reported by the data sheet
+  	<li>if you have 4 thermal constances as reported by the data sheet</li>
 	Thermistor(double R1, double ConstA1, double ConstB1, double ConstC1, double ConstD1);
   </ul>